 Expanding our operations into international markets is an element of our long-term strategy.
 For example, we recently began streaming music to web-based devices and engaging with listeners in New Zealand, Australia and the associated territories.
 However, offering our service outside of the United States involves numerous risks and challenges.
 Most importantly, while United States copyright law provides a statutory licensing regime for the streaming of sound recordings to listeners within the United States, there is no equivalent statutory licensing regime available outside of the United States, and many of the other licensing alternatives currently available in other countries are not commercially viable.
-Currently, the licensing terms offered by rights organizations and individual copyright owners in most countries outside the United States are prohibitively expensive.
-Addressing licensing structure and royalty rate issues in the United States required us to make very substantial investments of time, capital and other resources, and our business could have failed if such investments had not succeeded.
+Currently, the licensing terms offered by rights organizations and individual copyright owners in most countries outside the United States required us to make very substantial investments of time, capital and other resources, and our business could have failed if such investments had not succeeded.
 Addressing these issues in foreign jurisdictions may require a commensurate investment by us, and there can be no assurance that we would succeed or achieve any return on this investment.